-The default settings for sending SMS messages from your account.
+The default settings for sending SMS messages from your Amazon Web Services account.
 You can set values for the following attribute names:

 – The maximum amount in USD that you are willing to spend each month to send SMS messages.
 When Amazon SNS determines that sending an SMS message would incur a cost that exceeds this limit, it stops sending SMS messages within minutes.Amazon SNS stops sending SMS messages within minutes of the limit being crossed.
 During that interval, if you continue to send SMS messages, you will incur costs that exceed your limit.

 By default, the spend limit is set to the maximum allowed by Amazon SNS.
-If you want to exceed the maximum, contact AWS Support
+If you want to raise the limit, submit an SNS Limit Increase case

 – The ARN of the IAM role that allows Amazon SNS to write logs about SMS deliveries in CloudWatch Logs.
 For each SMS message that you send, Amazon SNS writes a log that includes the message price, the success or failure status, the reason for failure (if the message failed), the message dwell time, and other information.

 – The percentage of successful SMS deliveries for which Amazon SNS will write logs in CloudWatch Logs.
 The value can be an integer from 0 - 100.
 For example, to write logs only for failed deliveries, set this value to

 .
 To write logs for 10% of your successful deliveries, set it to

 – A string, such as your business brand, that is displayed as the sender on the receiving device.
 Support for sender IDs varies by country.
 The sender ID can be 1 - 11 alphanumeric characters, and it must contain at least one letter.